Multilinguality Does not Make Sense: Investigating Factors Behind Zero-Shot Transfer in Sense-Aware Tasks: Methods

 We fine-tune models on different combinations of the data, creating three conditions: (1) \textsc{\textbf{mono}}lingual models, trained on a single language.
 Only the 5 largest languages were considered; (2) \textsc{\textbf{multi}}lingual models, trained on all languages; and (3) \textsc{\textbf{multi$_{\otimes}$}}lingual models, trained on all but one held-out language.
 We also compare these models while controlling for the total amount of fine-tuning in the \textsc{fixed f.t.} condition, denoted by \textsc{\textbf{model}$_=$}.
 By systematically comparing performance across conditions while controlling for fine-tuning size and pretraining exposure, we isolate the effect of multilinguality on cross-lingual transfer in WiC and LSC tasks.

-\paragraph{Fixed Fine-Tuning} To control for the different training sizes across languages, fixed-size versions of datasets were created for the \textsc{multi}, \textsc{english}, \textsc{french} and \textsc{german} datasets by randomly subsampling 8,750 examples from their training sets.\footnote{Other languages were too small to subsample.}
+\paragraph{Fixed Fine-Tuning} To control for the different training sizes across languages, fixed-size versions of datasets were created for the \textsc{multi}, \textsc{english}, \textsc{french} and \textsc{german} datasets by randomly subsampling 8,750 examples from their training sets.\footnote{Other languages had too little data to subsample.}

-\paragraph{Finetuning} All models were finetuned in the same way, selectively focusing on different subsets of the WiC datasets.
-Following \citet{cassotti2023xl} and after a failed pilot study with cross-encoders, a Siamese bi-encoder was used to generate two distinct vector representations (embeddings) for the two usages of the target word in the two sentences.\footnote{ Training hyperparameters and model sizes are reported in Appendix ~\ref{app:hyperparameters}.} The model outputs the cosine distance between the output embeddings of the two inputs, and, in order to adapt it to the binary nature of WiC, a threshold is applied to decide if the words are classified as having the same sense.
+\paragraph{Finetuning Details} All encoder models were fine-tuned in the same way, selectively focusing on different subsets of the WiC datasets.
+Following \citet{cassotti2023xl} and after a failed pilot study with cross-encoders, a Siamese bi-encoder was used to generate two distinct vector representations (embeddings) for the two usages of the target word in the two sentences.
+The model outputs the cosine distance between the output embeddings of the two inputs, and, in order to adapt it to the binary nature of WiC, a threshold is applied to decide if the words are classified as having the same sense.
 The model is trained to update its parameters (i.e., embeddings) to maximize this distance when the target appears in different meanings (label 0) and minimize it when the meanings are the same in the two sentences (label 1), by minimizing contrastive loss.
 During training, as well as inference, special tokens, \texttt{<t>} and \texttt{</t>}, are placed around the target word in each sentence to signal what word the model should focus on.
-See Appendix~\ref{sec:llama_details} for LLaMA's finetuning details.